VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 # Local Game tutorial :lion:

 Welcome in the first ud-viz game tutorial.
 We will proceed step by step, if you want to consult the complete project, you can find it in this [folder](../../examples).
-At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres !
+At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres!

 ![Zeppelin](./Pictures/zeppelin.gif)